-Note 34 - Dedicated Schools Grant
+Note 32 - Dedicated Schools Grant

-The Council's expenditure on schools is funded primarily by grant monies provided by the Education Funding Agency and the Dedicated Schools Grant (DSG).
-DSG is ring-fenced and can only be allocated to expenditure as defined in the School Finance and Early Years (England) Regulations 2018.
-The Schools Budget includes elements for a range of educational services provided on an authority-wide basis and for the Individual Schools Budget (ISB), which is allocated to maintained schools.
+The Council's expenditure on schools is funded primarily by grant monies provided by the Education and Skills Funding Agency and the Dedicated Schools Grant (DSG).
+DSG is ring-fenced and can only be applied to meet expenditure incurred as defined in the School Finance and Early Years (England) Regulations 2019.
+The Schools Budget includes elements for a range of educational services provided on an authority-wide basis and for the Individual Schools Budget (ISB), which is divided into a budget share for each maintained school.